 Employment-related accident contribution applies from the date of commencement and Occupational Diseases Facility starts two years after the contribution to the Social Security Fund.
 In both cases the fund bears all expenses for the treatment.

-In such cases, the treatment expenses up to Rs 7 lakh will be borne by the fund.
-If seven lakh is beared by other insurance companies , the fund will not pay but will add amount to make it seven lakhs.
+In such cases, treatment expenses up to Rs 7 lakh will be borne by the fund.
+If seven lakh is born by other insurance companies, the fund will not pay but will add an amount to make it seven lakhs.

-- What benefits can a dependent family receive if the contributor dies before reaching the retirement age?
+- What benefits can a dependent family receive if the contributor dies before reaching retirement age?